wdiesveld/TinyQueries/README.md

 * As a developer you are not bothered with setting up a complex object hierarchy.
 * TinyQueries can be connected to any *existing* database, which is much harder with ORM.
 * You still have the advantage of object oriented notation for queries.
+* You still have all freedom to do *any* SQL you want - even in object notation - which is impossible with ORM.

 ## System Requirements